-The majority of these are unedited, and those that are edited are edited only minimally in the adjusting of brightness or contrast to ‘pull out’ some of the more subtle forms lurking in what may appear at first glance to be a regular, everyday cloud, to try to see more clearly the forms and layers of the skyscape, like an x-ray of the brightest spots, an x-ray of a cloud, all the substance of the sky amplified to twists and featherings, small perfect lines.
+Photos that are edited are generally obviously edited in the adjusting of brightness, contrast, blackpoint and definition to ‘pull out’ some of the more subtle forms lurking in what may appear at first glance to be a regular, everyday cloud, to try to see more clearly the forms and layers of the skyscape, like an x-ray of the brightest spots, an x-ray of a cloud, all the substance of the sky amplified to twists and featherings, small perfect lines.

 Many of the photos here – in this first iteration of presentation, July 2021 – remain untitled, named only as the automatically generated numbers assigned by the device the photos were taken with.
 However, if looking through file names, one may occasionally observe inconsistent gestures toward cataloging images or naming them as descriptors of what I saw and, in some cases, felt.

 My archival negligence (and, perhaps, ignorance) is largely rooted in the personal and economic circumstances surrounding this ongoing project.